aegio22/postflow/README.md

 # PostFlow

+PostFlow is a CLI-first post-production project management system built in Go.
-PostFlow is a command‑line tool and Go‑based HTTP API for managing post‑production projects and media assets.
-It is designed to be fast, usable at scale, and deployable in environments where you control the database, object storage, and server URL.
+It provides a fast HTTP API and command-line interface for organizing media assets, versions, and collaborators—designed to run on infrastructure you control, with your own database, object storage, and deployment environment.
+> *Think: Frame.io-style asset management, but CLI-first, fully configurable and self-hosted.*

 At its core, PostFlow provides: